 Example 9.
 Raise errors in Python 3.

 In the console screenshot below, raising error does not work in Python 3 as it was in Python 2.

 With exception handlers, the syntax has changed slightly in Python 3.
-Let us see an example in Python 2 first.

 Example 10.
 Try and Exception block in Python 2.